 NATIONAL DAY CALENDAR CLASSROOM – WEEK 12 – OCTOBER 28, 2018

-In the classroom as we wrap up October, we talk about rolling up our sleeves, have a little fun and check our letters.
-Starting with National Speak up for Service Day on October 30, we will encourage serving our communities through public speaking.
+As we wrap up October, we talk about rolling up our sleeves, having a little fun, and checking our letters in the classroom.
+Starting with National Speak up for Service Day on October 30th, we will encourage serving our communities through public speaking.
 The next day, we’ll share some funny business on National Knock Knock Joke Day.
 Finally, we kick off November with National Family Literacy Day.

 Sharing on social media isn’t required, learning is.
 But if you do, please use #NDCClassroom to share on social media.